11. Jesus the Life-Giver

 19Jesus gave them this answer: "I tell you the truth, the Son can do nothing by himself; he can do only what he sees his Father doing, because whatever the Father does the Son also does.
 20For the Father loves the Son and shows him all he does.
 Yes, to your amazement he will show him even greater things than these (John 5:17-20).

-Jesus stated that He could do only what He sees His Father doing.
+Jesus stated that He could do only what He saw His Father doing.
 We should not see this as a statement that Jesus is weaker or inferior to the Father, for that would be heresy, but the Lord is stating the truth that everything He does is in cooperation with the Father and out of their Oneness.
 There is only One God, and Jesus is 100% God in human flesh.
 In one place, Christ said to the disciple Philip: “Have I been with you so long, and you still do not know me, Philip?
 Whoever has seen me has seen the Father.
 How can you say, ‘Show us the Father’?
 (John 14:9).

 As Christians, we also should always have that thought uppermost in our minds in every situation we face, “Lord, what do you want to do through me in this situation?
 What do you want me to say to this person?”
 Sometimes, we might fall flat on our faces because we have said or done something that we thought the Lord was saying, yet saw no visible result.
 Even though we do not see results, we must trust that God is at work and be obedient to the leading of the Spirit.
 I remember sharing Christ many years ago with a couple of young girls.
 After sharing how they could be saved, I never followed up with them because there didn't seem to be a good level of interest.
 Later, I found out that they were so hungry for God that they took the initiative to come back to me and to ask me if I would share more with them.
 I led them both to Christ.
 How blind I was to the work of the Spirit of God!
 The more we learn to be sensitive to His voice and leading, the more we will see Him work through us.